Kevin Sweeney (American football): Dallas Cowboys

 In 1989, with the arrival of new head coach Jimmy Johnson and with the team also intending to draft a quarterback, he was left unprotected in Plan B free agency.

 San Francisco 49ers

-In 1989, Sweeney signed with the San Francisco 49ers as a Plan B free agent.
-He was released before the start of the season.
+On March 27, 1989, Sweeney signed with the San Francisco 49ers as a Plan B free agent.
+He was released before the start of the season on August 26.

 Montreal Machine (WLAF)

 In 1991, he signed with the Montreal Machine of the World League of American Football, where he was named the starter at quarterback, before being passed on the depth chart by Michael Proctor.
 He played in 10 games, making 24 completions out of 69 attempts for 219 yards, one touchdown and 3 interceptions.

 Personal life

 Sweeney is a senior vice president at Wells Fargo Bank.